Skip to content

 When should LPN-to-RN students start NCLEX® prep?

-Start Coursework Mode immediately in your transition semester.
+Start coursework practice immediately in your transition semester.
 Your LPN experience gives you a head start, but the NCLEX-RN® tests RN-level clinical judgment that requires dedicated practice.

 Does StudyWithLily account for my LPN experience?